-- Pass, would mean that you have acquired and mastered the counselling micro-skills and applied praxis on a therapeutic acceptable level and the desired education and training outcomes have been met - Incomplete, would mean that, for some reason, you could not complete the course and would have to register for it again, but it would not be recorded as a Fail on your transcript - Fail, would mean that you have failed to meet the minimum required outcomes. - Extension, would mean doing additional prescribed course work at the desired outcome level.
+- Pass, would mean that you have acquired and mastered the counselling micro-skills and applied praxis on a therapeutic acceptable level and the desired education and training outcomes have been met - Incomplete, would mean that, for some reason, you could not complete the course and would have to register for it again, but it would not be recorded as a Fail on your transcript - Fail, would mean that you have failed to meet the minimum required outcomes to proceed to clinical internship - Extension, would mean that you could proceed to clinical internship by doing additional prescribed course work at the desired outcome level, before the commencement of clinical internship.

-Rather than getting a grade on your group participation, counselling and assignments, you will get regular feedback that would interact with you as a counsellor in the experiential-learning process.
-Towards the end of the academic year student's work will be discussed specifically and a Pass/Extension/Fail grade will be given and handed in to the registrar.
+Rather than getting a grade on your group participation, counseling and assignments, you will get regular feedback that would interact with you as a counselor in the experiential-learning process.
+The student's work over the academic year will be discussed specifically and a Pass/Extension/Fail grade will be given and handed in to the registrar.